 I don’t mean the budget predictions; I mean the little steps that lead to the results.
 We call these initiatives.
 For example, let’s say your goal/objective was to generate leads for a new loan program.
 Next, you’d answer these three questions:

 - What are the steps needed to complete the promotion?

 - How many leads do you expect?

 Once the plan is in place and being executed, leads will convert to opportunities, and opportunities will convert to new loan business.
-This real planning.
+This is real planning.
 Your budget shows the desired results, i.e. “we will grow loans by 5%,” but what supports these expected results?
 You need a place to document the planned actions, specify who is responsible, assign a timeframe, and detail the outcome expected.
 This document is called a Playbook.

 On a monthly basis, the budget is compared to actual as a variance.
 But actions steps must be reviewed and discussed regularly to stay on course.
 If the action timetable falls behind schedule, then the planning team/committee can address the problem immediately, not simply when the goal is not met.

 We all know that planned actions don’t turn out as expected.
 As this happens, adjustments can be made to the initiative required to make it happen.
 For example, maybe the leads generated by the marketing plan for the new loan product are falling short.
 You refine the plan and relaunch to test another approach.
 If you’re not tracking your initiatives regularly, then you’ll probably miss opportunities or pitfalls that can significantly alter your results.
 A playbook simply allows you to control the outcome.
 Rather than predicting a result and waiting to see if you’re correct, it guides your plan to success.